 Finance is another heavily regulated industry, and many financial institutions deal with large numbers of ordinary people who need banking services.
 Moreover, the average banking customer demands online and mobile tools that allow him or her to check balances, receive alerts in certain situations (such as when a balance falls below a certain threshold), and apply for services online.
+These things make it a prime target for business process management.
 Again, the right workflow software can mean the difference between a financial services company that is efficient and customer-oriented and one that with outdated processes that will eventually put it at a competitive disadvantage.

 The healthcare industry is not only subject to many regulations, it’s coping with an influx of newly insured patients, and it’s also adjusting to major changes like a shift to value-based reimbursement by private insurers and Medicare.
 There’s simply no room for inefficient processes in any healthcare business.
 Consequently, the healthcare industry can reap enormous benefits from using workflow software to automate and streamline processes, including lower labor costs, lower risk in the event of auditing, and more efficient billing and collections.
 Smart workflows plus workflow software are keys to succeeding in this rapidly changing marketplace.